MutatingFunc/mutatingfunc.github.io/content/blog/2024-04-28 Effective SwiftUI Previews.md

 And just like that, we have the basics of reuse between previews, and we've even spun up some more because we can!

 Notice that `ContentManager` conforms to both these protocols.
-This allows sharing of state between each our view's textGenerator and ioDoohickey, if for example our text is to update when we call `submitRequest()`.
-But because we're no longer tightly coupled, we could equally decompose `ContentManager` into two separate types if that sharing of state isn't needed, in fact it's encouraged with this pattern!
-Small views, and small models, it's a software architect's dream!
+This allows sharing of state between each our view's textGenerator and ioDoohickey, which could be useful if we needed the text update when we call `submitRequest()`.
+But because we're no longer tightly coupled, we could equally decompose `ContentManager` into two separate types if that sharing of state isn't needed.
+In fact, it's encouraged with this pattern!
+Small views, and small models - it's a software architect's dream!

 But we can go one step further…

 ## PreviewProvider is dead.
 Long live PreviewProvider!

-By introducing a ContentView_Previews view (like we did in the days before macros), we begin to actively seek out more ways to use it!
-We just can't stop reusing our view over and over again!
+By introducing a `ContentView_Previews` view (like we did in the days before macros), we can clean up some of the repetition introduced in the last step, while opening up more options for ourselves.

 ```swift